Windows 7 Forums Search

 5. Select Desktop Background Pictures

-A) Select more than one picture by right clicking on an available picture, or clicking on the check box (to check) in the upper left corner of the picture. (see screenshot below and below step 3)
+A) Select more than one picture by right clicking on an available picture, or clicking on the check box (to check) in the upper left corner of the picture. (see screenshots below and below step 3)

 Desktop Slideshow-select_images.jpg